ashishnegi/sanskell/Readme.md

 `stack exec sanskell-exe`

 ## Todo
-* change hardcoded website name of "localhost" to take from config file.
+1. Change hardcoded website name of "localhost" to take from config file.
+   Have better position of words : most-weighted at the center Gunzip response of apis;
+   compress index.js;
+   add checksum to index.js and put in index.html.
+2. Have timeout for "crawling thread" in case it never returns..
+   Add logging/exception handling in server : sometimes seems to not work.
+3. Have job start/finish time in JobResult.
+4. For fair policy --
+   * do not crawl same url for 10 mins, if job failed.
+   * do not crawl same url for 1 hour, if job succeeded.

 * try to write tests for IO things.
 * break down IO things into more pure functions and test them.
 * have really more tests : property based as well; with -K1K test suite size.
-* Have better position of words : most-weighted at the center
-* Add logging/exception handling in server : sometimes seems to not work.
 * Elm-export types for Sum types : https://github.com/krisajenkins/elm-export/
 issues/6 OR use elm-bridge
-1. Elm UI
-2. Have timeout for "crawling thread" in case it never returns..
-3. Have job start/finish time in JobResult.
-4. For fair policy --
-   * do not crawl same url for 10 mins, if job failed.
-   * do not crawl same url for 1 hour, if job succeeded.